 Growing ginger plants can be extremely fun because the perennial also produces flowers on the leaf spikes.
 These flowers come in colors of green and yellow with purple bases.
 The petals are peppered with cream-colored splotches that look absolutely beautiful when they bloom.

 When a piece of sprouted rhizome is planted, it can take up to 8-10 months to fully grow out the rhizomes, after which it can be successfully harvested.
 After planting your seed ginger segments, you’ll start to see sprouting within 4-6 weeks.

 Many people use fresh ginger to add taste and aroma to their dishes.
 Ginger can be used to spice up dishes, prepare teas, and in ginger beer and ginger ale.
 Fresh ginger is famously used in many ethnic cuisines for its sharp, pungent flavor.

 Whether you’re growing ginger indoors or wish to welcome them to your garden, these plants are extremely easy to care for and maintain.
 But as tropicals, they do have specific conditions they prefer!

 When To Plant

 When growing from seed ginger (also called rhizome segments), get your seed started early.
-You’ll want to get your young plants outdoors from late February to early April, and it’ll take a while for them to germinate and start to develop.
+You’ll want to get your young plants outdoors in well-draining soil from late February to early April, and it’ll take a while for them to germinate and start to develop.